ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 It must be sent to the event tracker at the end of a successful check-out process to ensure that no further action of the user can result in an abort.

 The URL has the following format:

 `GET https://event.perso.ibexa.co/api/[customerid]/buy/[userid]/[itemtypeid]/[itemid]?fullprice=2.50EUR&quantity=4`

+For a detailed description of embedded parameters, see [event parameters](#event-parameters).
 In addition to the fact that an item is bought, this event should provide information about the product price and quantity.